 Join us on the first Tuesday of the month at 7:30 p.m. for concerts by some of the Northwest’s most notable early music performers.
 The Early Music Guild and Trinity Parish Church present First Tuesday performances in Trinity’s resonant Parish Hall.

 Seattle Early Dance presents “Old World/New World” an evening of dance and music from 16th-18th century Italy, France, England, and South America.
-Directed by Anna Mansbridge, with Charles Coldwell as Musical Director, this evening of historic music and dance will fill the senses with colorful costumes, beautiful flowing patterns through space, nimble footwork, and gorgeous music by Jean-Baptiste Lully, André Dampra, and Marin Marais.
+Directed by Anna Mansbridge, with Charles Coldwell as musical director, this evening of historic music and dance will fill the senses with colorful costumes, beautiful flowing patterns through space, nimble footwork, and gorgeous music by Jean-Baptiste Lully, André Campra, and Marin Marais.

 Dancers include Peter Durham, Jamia Hansen-Murray, Katie Gibbons, Emma Lux, Anna Mansbridge, Toivo Rovainen, Vaula Torkkola, Kari Torkkola, and Lynn Wyckoff.

 Members of Queen City Musicians, Julianna Emanski (soprano), Reynaldo Patino (violin), and Patrick Morgan (harpsichord), present An Evening at Hôtel de Guise, featuring Marc-Antoine Charpentier’s miniature tragédie en musique Actéon with special guests Alan Wheaton, Madeline Bersamina, Erin Calata, and Jordan McClellan in concert.

 An Evening at Hôtel de Guise is music inspired by the grand residence of Charpentier’s patron, the palatial Hôtel de Guise.
 Other works include music by Parisian composers François Couperin, Élisabeth-Claude Jacquet de la Guerre, and Claude-Bénigne Balbastre.